AdrianKriger/osm_LoD1_3DCityModel/docs/docs/processing/processing.md

 #  `osm_LoD1_3DCityModel`
 {: .no_toc }

-The following section aims to explain what `osm_LoD1_3DCityModel` creates, how it works and the necessary ingredients.
+The following section aims to explain what `osm_LoD1_3DCityModel` produces, the creation process, the necessary ingredients and the usefulness of the product.

 <!--